raaz4n/portfolio/README.md

 My own personal website which will include ways to contact me, blogs about my projects, and more.
+Still a work in progress.